Mental Health

 It is often overwhelming to be given gifts or served while you are recovering and already managing so many internal battles.
 Guilt is definitely a feeling many of us associate with this season.

-Christmas and the holiday season are a unique time that can often be difficult for those in recovery.
+The holiday season are a unique time that can often be difficult for those in recovery.
 Beyond the loss of routine, sometimes-difficult meals, and other complications, there is a sense of kindness and generosity that can be hard to accept.

 It is often overwhelming to be given gifts or served while you are recovering and already managing so many internal battles.